The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 Dimmuborgir

-At Dimmuborgir - the Dark Fortress or Dark Cities you will see unique lava formations, which got created in the most spectacular way.
+At Dimmuborgir - the Dark Fortress or Dark Cities you will see unique lava formations, which was created in quite a dramatic way.

 Jólasveinahellirinn - the Cave of the Yule Lads